openpaymentseurope/docs/docs/quickstart_ais.md

 ## ASPSP API

 First we need to fetch all available banks, which can be used by you to create a UI where your user can pick what bank to authenticate to.
-This is an optional step, you can hard code the banks if you want to.
+This is an optional step, you can of course hard code the banks if you want to.
 We recommend you fetching them from our API though, since in that case new banks that we integrate to will automatically be added to your UI.

 ### 1. Get access token

-We will get an access token to make requests to the ASPSP API.
+You need an access token to make requests to the ASPSP API.
 Access tokens are valid for one hour.

 #### Endpoint